 Stony-irons are a mixed-up group.
 Achondrites are crustal and mantle material from planetesimals, and irons are from similar bodies’ cores.
 Stony-irons are thought to represent the deep mantle to upper-core material from these same planetesimals.
 I found two great images from an unknown book that show what was going on quite clearly, but they were sourced from this page and didn’t have any associated copyright information.

-A thorough understanding of all of these rocks would help us understand what early system characteristics might result in a habitable body within a given solar system, to say nothing of expanding our ‘big picture’ knowledge of the universe.
-While this might seem like nothing more than an exercise in uncovering our solar system’s deep history, it is important to remember that our long-term survival as a species will depend upon a thorough understanding of planets and stellar systems.
-You don’t want to travel tens or hundreds of light years, only to find a star surrounded by an immature planetary nebula in which nothing could survive.
+A thorough understanding of all of these rocks would help us understand what early conditions might result in a habitable body within a given solar system, to say nothing of expanding our ‘big picture’ knowledge of the universe.
+And it’s important to remember that our long-term survival as a species will depend upon a thorough understanding of planets and stellar systems.
+You don’t want to travel tens or hundreds of light years, only to find a star surrounded by an inhospitable planetary nebula.
 Or a solar system in which heavy elements are depleted or absent, etc. Our solar system seems to be somewhat atypical when we look around at nearby stars, and understanding what makes it special might be the key to the successful future of humanity.

 I’ll be adding more links to relevant/important accessible papers in the future: please check back!